Luke460/force-feedback-manager/README.md

  - Add an exception in your antivirus software;

  - Build the executable file yourself:
-   - clone the repo
+   - clone the repository
    - from *force-feedback-manager* folder run:

      ``` pyinstaller --onefile --windowed --icon=ico/FFM.ico src\ForceFeedbackManager.py ```

- - Directly run the Python code from the command line, ensuring you have installed Python and the necessary libraries (as indicated by the imports at the top of the file):
+ - Directly run the Python code from the command line, ensuring you have installed Python and the necessary libraries (as indicated by the imports at the top of the file).
+So, from *force-feedback-manager* folder run:

    ``` python src\ForceFeedbackManager.py ```

 ## Before to start